WS51200

 The WS51200 is an extremely large heavy goods vehicle built by Wanshan Special Vehicle in China, converted by the Democratic People's Republic of Korea into a single-use transporter erector launcher (TEL).
 The WS51200 is one of the largest in the WS family of transport trucks and TELs.
 The size of the WS51200 allows it to carry intercontinental ballistic missiles (ICBMs).

 Despite being made in China, North Korea remains the only military user of these vehicles.

 Description

 The WS51200 is a large 16x12 special wheeled transporter erector launcher which used some technology from the Belarusian Minsk Wheeled Tractor Plant's MZKT-79221 vehicle.
 Its large size allows the WS51200 to carry extremely heavy loads of up to 80 tons.
 As such, the WS51200 could easily mount a nuclear-tipped ICBM.
+Initial design with 8 axes (used for Hwansong-14) was extended to 9 axes(Hwasong-15) and 11 axes(Hwasong-17), this last displayed in Pyongyang Parade, 10-October-2020 with code number 323).

 Unlike smaller Chinese TELs from Wanshan Special Vehicle, the WS51200 uses and is powered by the American Cummins KTTA19-C700 turbocharged diesel engine rather than the German-made Deutz turbocharged diesel engine.
 This more powerful engine gives the WS51200 700 hp and a maximum range of a 1,000 km.
 The TEL is steerable on its first 3 and last 3 axles, which significantly reduces turning radius and makes it surprisingly maneuverable despite its size.